Time is how you spend your love

 • Performers on stage: 5

-• Technicians: 1 sound, optional light
+• Technicians: 1 light

 • Premiere: January 2026 at String Quartet Biënnale